railduino/zeroconf-lookup/README.md

 (<https://addons.mozilla.org/>).
 Until is has been approved, installation can only be done in debugging mode.
 See
 <https://developer.mozilla.org/en-US/Add-ons/WebExtensions/WebExtensions_and_the_Add-on_ID#Basic_workflow_with_no_add-on_ID>
-for an explanation hot to install the extension in debugging mode.
+for an explanation how to install.
+The Firefox directory within the local copy of the repository is the location that needs to be loaded.
+The manifest there includes the path that has been setup with the **make** command for the host application above.

 Contributing to this repository
 -------------------------------